ROCm/rocm-install-on-linux/docs/install/3rd-party/pytorch-install.rst

    .. note::

        This will automatically download the image if it does not exist on the host.
 You can also pass the ``-v`` argument to mount any data directories from the host onto the container.

+Refer to the :doc:`Docker image support matrix </reference/docker-image-support-matrix>` for a list of prebuilt Docker image tags for PyTorch with ROCm.

 .. _install_pytorch_wheels:
 .. _using-wheels-package: